Shrieking brats, an unfinished glass of tea, and one unhappy, outraged mother.

-After the Botanic Gardens, I had dinner in a downtown café.
+After my Botanic Gardens visit, I had dinner at a downtown café.
 From the moment I entered until the second last bite of my dessert, two shrieking brats from an opposite table screamed and whined their lungs and chests out.
-They were, by my guess, around three-years-old or younger.
+They were, by my guess, around three years old or younger.
 By my guess again, they were also not remotely distressed.

 Why do I say the latter?
-Because neither was crying.
-No tears.
+Because neither was actually crying.
+As in, there were no tears.
 They purely screamed while placidly resting in the arms of their accompanying adults or while in their seats.
-Halfway through my meal, I was completely convinced they were those sort of imps.
+Halfway through my meal, I even became convinced that they were those sorts of imps.
 You know, the sort who find it great to annoy anyone and everyone, for no more than the kick of it.

 But, as some would remind, kids are kids, and so everyone, myself included, the café staff included, put up with the din.
 Everything would thus be no more than just an unpleasant and random encounter, had the great sin of the unfinished tea then not occurred.

-You see, after taking like forever to leave, the group was finally halfway out of the café.
-Probably as glad as I was that they were going, the manager promptly went over to clear their table, only to be snapped at by one of the adults, presumably the mother of the screaming brats.
+You see, after taking like forever to leave, that family was finally halfway out of the café.
+Probably as glad as I was that they were going, the manager promptly went over to clear their table, only to be snapped at by one of the adults.
+Presumably, the mother of the screaming brats.

 What did the employer i.e. the mother then do?
 Wow.
 She snapped at the manager, saying they still wanted the unfinished tea.
-After the domestic helper retrieved the glass, she demanded to know whether the helper drank from it.
+After the domestic helper took up the glass, she also demanded to know whether the helper drank from it.

-When the domestic helper timidly shook her head and offered the glass to her, she snapped again and ordered the helper to drink the whole glass right away.
+When the domestic helper timidly shook her head, the employer snapped again and ordered the helper to finish the whole glass right away.
 There and then.
 With the helper panicking and hunched over before her.
-When it became obvious that the helper wasn’t going to be able to finish such a tall glass that quickly and under those circumstances, the woman allowed the helper to return the glass but also launched into a tirade about how the helper always orders food without eating.
+When it became obvious that the helper wasn’t going to be able to finish such a tall glass that quickly and under those circumstances, the woman allowed the helper to return the glass but launched into a tirade about how the helper always orders food without eating.
 In other words, wasting her money.

 All these with them right in the middle of the café.
 Meanwhile, one of the shrieking brats was still whining away.
 The manager was frozen at their mess of a table.
 I was staring at their backs.
 The woman wouldn’t have stopped had one of her companions not noticed me glaring.